 Property tax payments generally have two due dates associated with them: May 15 and October 15.
 When property taxes exceed \$100 on any tract or lot, one half of the taxes are due on each of these dates.
+(M.S.
+279.01, subd.
+1, (a))

 If the first half of the property taxes is not paid by or on May 15, a penalty begins to accrue on May 16.
 The penalty accrues at a rate of two percent on homestead property through May 31.
 The penalty rate increases to four percent on June 1.
 For nonhomestead property, the penalty rate is four percent through May 31 and eight percent on June 1.
 Thereafter, for both homestead and nonhomestead property, on the first day of each subsequent month through December, an additional penalty of one percent for each month accrues and is charged on all such unpaid taxes provided that the penalty must not exceed eight percent in the case of homestead property, or 12 percent in the case of nonhomestead property.
+(M.S.
+279.01, subd.
+1, (a))

 Class 1c and 4c seasonal residential recreational property is treated differently.
 These properties do not accrue a penalty until June 1 of the taxes payable year for unpaid property taxes.
 Similarly, class 3a commercial property will not accrue a penalty until June 1 as long as over 60 percent of the gross income earned by the enterprise on the property is earned during May, June, July, and August.
 A 3a commercial property owner must attach an affidavit to a property tax payment made between May 16 and May 31 demonstrating the income requirement in order to avoid the delinquent penalty costs.
+(M.S.
+279.01, subd.
+1, (d))

 The county board can delegate to the county treasurer the power to abate property tax penalties.
-The county treasurer may then abate the penalty if imposing the penalty would be unjust or unreasonable (Minnesota Statute 279.01).
+The county treasurer may then abate the penalty if imposing the penalty would be unjust or unreasonable (M.S.
+279.01, subd.
+2).